 In today's world, utilities are discovering the need to become more efficient.
 When it comes to warehouse management, this change is evolving quickly.
 The introduction of even something as universally accepted as bar-coding technology is making a big difference in the industry’s supply chain.
 Once considered an unnecessary step, bar coding of materials has proven itself to be a valuable cost-cutting tool for utilities.

-“While many manufacturers in the power industry have yet to adopt the technology themselves, we have recognized its power and do it in our warehouses before it reaches our clients,” says Michael Love, director of operations-north region at Anixter, “and it has transformed their supply chains.”
+“While many manufacturers in the power industry have yet to adopt the technology themselves, we have recognized its power and do it in our warehouses before it reaches our clients,” says Michael Love, “and it has transformed their supply chains.”
 Specifically, Love adds, “tracking inventory using bar codes or, in some cases, RFID tags, can lead to better efficiencies in three areas.”

 Higher Product Velocity

 With each item being tracked in real time, traditional annual usage data—which is often more guesswork than not—becomes obsolete.
 Within that same amount of time, a precise snapshot can now be taken to show exactly when and how many items are being used.
 This visibility helps managers turn the inventory over faster and reduces carrying costs by better predicting usage trends and eliminating the need for surplus stock.

 Warehouse and Pick Optimization

 While you may be able to reasonably assume when, where and how employees are using certain items, how can you know for sure?
 Tracking the items allows usage to be monitored so that bins in specific locations can be efficiently stocked and picked with more high-velocity items and less underused items.

 Say goodbye to the annual time-draining inventory count.
 When warehouse items are tracked in real time, inventory numbers are updated and available as often as they are needed.
 Discrepancies can be remedied immediately.
 This improved accuracy equals less time and money wasted.